Composr Tutorial: Running chatrooms (features and advice)

 Third-party approaches

 Composr's chatroom system is not perfect for everyone.
-There are four main areas where there are some natural limitations to the system:- No video chat.
+There are four main areas where there are some natural limitations to the system:- No video chat (this would require substantial server and bandwidth resources).

 - Performance concerns on volume use.
-Because the system works by very regular web requests ("polling") it does create significant server load if lots of users are in the chatroom.
+Because the system works by very regular AJAX web requests ("polling") it creates significant server load if lots of users are in the chatroom.
 We have optimised this significantly, but it is still an issue with (depending on server capacity) hundreds of users.

 We'd love to improve all these areas within Composr, but frankly it would be very costly for us to develop them so we'd need sponsors to put a lot of money in.
 These are the main areas we'd like to make future developments in: